sveltejs/realworld/README.md

 npm run dev
 ```

-...then open [localhost:5173](http://localhost:5173).
 To build and start in prod mode:

 ```bash
 npm run build